-Try wild-caught salmon with a fresh blackberry sauce, grass-fed lamb, or oysters on-the-half-shell fresh from a pristine, cold bay, and handcrafted wine and beer, cider and gins with locally foraged botanicals.
+Try wild-caught halibut with a fresh blackberry sauce, grass-fed lamb, or oysters-on-the-half-shell fresh from a pristine, cold bay, and handcrafted wine and beer, cider and gins with locally foraged botanicals.
 These are some of the unmistakable flavors that define island cuisine.
-You can get a taste of one of the quintessential foods of the Pacific Northwest, the sweet and flavorful Dungeness crab, at a variety of restaurants on Lopez, Orcas and San Juan Islands.
+You can get a taste of one of the quintessential foods of the Pacific Northwest, the sweet and flavorful Dungeness crab, at a variety of restaurants on Lopez, Orcas, and San Juan Islands.
 Always served in season, crab is often simply steamed and served with melted butter, but some chefs also prepare it in creative ways with fresh local seaweed, forest-foraged chanterelles, or on a bed of ancient grains.

 You can also buy seafood directly from seafood vendors on the docks at Friday Harbor and Roche Harbor.
 Learn how you can Leave No Trace during your visit, and talk to your chefs about where they obtain their fish, meats and produce, and whether they recycle and compost.
 We can all do our part to encourage a food system that is vital and clean, while still enjoying the freshest sustainably harvested seafood.
 For more information: www.visitsanjuans.com/what-to-do/experiences/13-tastes-define-san-juans